-Family: Parents Michael and Kelly Lattimer… Older brothers Thomas and Sullivan, younger brothers Aaron and Samuel… Aaron is also a competitive U23 rower… Getting Started: Started rowing in 2006 at Vancouver College… Outside Interests: Pursuing Bachelor of Science via distance education at the University of British Columbia… Odds and Ends: Favourite motto: “Pain is temporary.
+Family: Parents Michael and Kelly Lattimer… Older brothers Thomas and Sullivan, younger brothers Aaron and Samuel… Aaron is a competitive U23 rower, challenging him for title of fastest rower in the family… Getting into the Sport: Started rowing in 2006 at Vancouver College, following his older brothers because he loved watching them race in high school… Outside Interests: In fourth year of Bachelor of Science via distance education at the University of British Columbia… Enjoys cooking (especially baking bread), reading and watching movies to distract him from the grind of training… Loves to ride his bike and golf with his mom in the off-season… Often plays badminton, football and bowling with teammate/roommate Eric Woelfl… Odds and Ends: Inspired by Rob Weitemeyer, an alumni of his high school who had been an alternate for Athens 2004, for his strong will and determination as a smaller rower… Likes to collect foreign coins from his travels to add to his “decent” Canadian collection… Favourite motto: “Pain is temporary.
 It may last a minute, or an hour, or a day, or a year, but eventually it will subside and something else will take its place.
 If I quit, however, it lasts forever. ”

 Pan American Games: 2015 – GOLD (LM4-)

 FISA World Championships: 2015 – 11th (LM4-); 2014 – 13th (LM4-)

 FISA World Championships (U23): 2013 – 5th (LM2-), 2012 – 9th (LM4-)